Low End PC Performance Guide: Skyrim

 We didn’t use the actual Low preset because some of the settings were not exactly set in its lowest value like the texture quality was set on medium; instead, we altered and set every detail in its lowest value.
 Our altered version of Low preset is what we used in Preset Image Comparison and in our benchmarking process.

 Our Custom setting has three obvious differences from High preset – it lacks grass from the left side; lower shadow quality under the carriage and well; and rugged edges of wood on the right side.
 Ultra setting will give you more grass and more detailed mountain.

 For our benchmarking process, we used a 90-second FRAPS benchmark from the scene right after you and Hadvar escaped the dragon from Helgen Keep.

-Also we disabled the VSync by adding “iPresentInterval=0” to the bottom of Graphics section of the Skyrim.ini file (\Users\Username\My Documents\My Games\Skyrim).
+Also we disabled the VSync by adding “iPresentInterval=0” to the bottom of the Graphics section of the Skyrim.ini file (\Users\Username\My Documents\My Games\Skyrim).

-For this benchmark, we used our Low preset as baseline to see which detail cripples our system when set to its highest value.
+For this benchmark, we used our Low preset as a baseline to see which detail cripples our system when set to its highest value.
 Using the results from this and image comparison, we came up with our Custom settings.
 Basically we turn off or set to the lowest each detail that doesn’t display visual enhancement, set to medium or high otherwise.

-If you looked back at our Preset image comparison, our Custom setting is comparable to High preset but performance wise, you will have smoother gameplay with the Custom setting across all three resolutions.
-Low and Medium preset will give you the best performance but like we said earlier, this is a game where you want the best graphics possible.
+If you looked back at our Preset image comparison, our Custom setting is comparable to High preset but performance-wise, you will have smoother gameplay with the Custom setting across all three resolutions.
+Low and Medium preset will give you the best performance but as we said earlier, this is a game where you want the best graphics possible.
 Playing at Ultra preset is a pain in the eye and this is where our 4-year-old system is reaching its maximum capability to play this game.